© 2019 - International Centre for Investigative Reporting

 With no specialist present to interpret the scan, the doctors had no clue on what the diagnosis was and could not treat her.

-Abdul, Kafayat’s brother who is yet to face the reality of the passing of her sister in an embittered voice interjected at this point, he told The ICIR that, “About 9.Oclock pm after I had fed her, I went home for the first time that day from the hospital.
+Abdul, Kafayat’s brother who is yet to accept the reality of the passing of his sister in an embittered voice interjected at this point, he told The ICIR that, “About 9.Oclock pm after I had fed her, I went home for the first time that day from the hospital.
 But after a few hours, I got a call from my mother.

 “She said that my sister was acting funny.
 This was around 11: am to 12 am on Saturday morning.
 I rushed back to the hospital.
 Only to see my sister struggling to breathe.
 At some point, they told us to buy blood.
 But the blood was not transfused immediately due to her pulse level.